revou-fsse-feb25/final-project-be-aetherx24/README.md

 ```

 The API will be available at `http://localhost:3000/api/v1`
-API documentation will be available at `http://localhost:3000/api`
+API documentation will be available at `http://localhost:3000/api` (Swagger UI)

 ## 📚 API Endpoints